ianhillmedia/slackbot-for-heroku/README.md

 Now we're going to leave Heroku.
 In a Mac, open Terminal; in Windows, open a Command Line (http://www.computerhope.com/issues/chusedos.htm)

-Chnage your command to the Slackbot Directory (folder) on your desktop by typing cd ~/DIRECTORY LOCATION/ and clicking enter.
-Example: cd ~/Desktop/SLACKBOT/
+Chnage your command to the Slackbot Directory (folder) on your desktop by typing:

+`cd ~/DIRECTORY LOCATION/` and clicking enter.
+Example: `cd ~/Desktop/SLACKBOT/`

 Copy the API Token from your bot.
-In your command line, type echo "API_TOKEN = YOURAPITOKEN" > .env
+In your command line, type:

+`echo "API_TOKEN = YOURAPITOKEN" > .env`

 Hit enter.
 Nothing should happen in your command line, and you probably won't see a new file in your Slackbot Directory.
 That's OK!